MATCH

 WHERE MATCH(body) AGAINST ('database');

-Full-Text Search MATCH with Greater than a Specific Relevance Score
+Search with a Specific Relevance Score

 SELECT id, title, MATCH(body) AGAINST ('database')